 Editor’s Note: Earlier in the year we made the contentious statement that the buzz around Patek Philippe at Basel was focused on the wrong watch.
 While many went postal for the Calatrava Pilot (which surely ranks among the most bizarre releases of the year), it was steady as she goes at Time+Tide.
-We found our mouths watering at a new Nautilus variant that combines a sensuous, chocolate dial (or ‘garage door’, if you’re on Instagram) with the tender tones of rose gold.
+We found our mouths watering at the new Patek Philippe Nautilus 5711/1R-001 that combines a sensuous, chocolate dial (or ‘garage door’, if you’re on Instagram) with the tender tones of rose gold.
 Six months on and the appetite is still there.
 Enjoy this calorie-rich blast from the recent past.

 The story in a second:

 Patek Philippe have released a rose gold and dark chocolate version of the classic Nautilus 5711.
 Never mind the buzz-piece (hello there Pilot), it’s their best release of 2015.